cnag-aat/assembly_pipeline/README.md

  conda activate /home/devel/jgomez/conda_environments/snakemake
  ```

 Currently it can take ONT reads, illumina paired-end data and illumina 10X data.
-It does the preprocessing of the reads, assembly, polishing and evaluations.
-By default it will preprocess the reads, run Flye + Hypo and evaluate the resulting assemblies with BUSCO, MERQURY and Nseries.
+It does the preprocessing of the reads, assembly, polishing, purge_dups and evaluations.
+By default it will preprocess the reads, run Flye + Hypo + purge_dups and evaluate the resulting assemblies with BUSCO, MERQURY and Nseries.
 It needs a config file and a spec file (json file with instructions on which resources to use in the CNAG cluster for each of the jobs).
 Both files are created by the script "create_config_assembly.py" that is located in the bin directory.
 To check all the options accepted by the script, do:

 ```